lmouline/greycat-idea-plugin/doc/getting_started/README.md

 [Figure 3: Defining classes, enums, attributes and relations](id:fig-fieldTypes)

 Your domain model consists of classes and enums, just like in most object-oriented languages.
 Inside classes, you can define attributes and relationships.

+Attributes must be from one of the primitive types: String, Double, Long, Integer, Boolean, or an array of a primitive type.

 GreyCat distinguishes between two different relationships: relations(rel) and references (ref).
 The difference is that a reference is basically a to-one relation whereas a relation is a to-many relation.